Kingdom Property (far right) on their way to winning the Platu Coronation Cup at the

 IRC 3 Class went to script with two more wins for Lennart Fahlgren’s Amanda (THA) who’s Thai/ Swedish crew scored seven wins from seven races to be the runaway winner.
 Second overall was secured by Martin Brown’s Nautical Wheeler (UK) with Tim McMahon’s SailQuest Hi Jinks (USA) in third.

 The Cruising class enjoyed five races over four days, a mix of windward/ leewards and some longer passage races.
 Scored using a Performance Handicap system today’s glory went to Pote Suyasinto (THA) and his crew on Le Vent who comfortably takes out the series title from Sein Samathi 1 (THA), skippered by Nukool Pothi, in second and Cedric Rimaud (FRA) and his 6-metre classic Selma, in third.

+The beautiful 90-year old Selma enjoyed racing in the Gulf of Thailand.
 Photo by Guy Nowell/ Top of the Gulf Regatta.